datacarpentry/python-socialsci/_episodes/02-basics.md

 If you need to refer to a specific element (character) in a string, you can do so by specifying the index of the character in '[]' you can also use indexing to select a substring of the string.
+In Python, indexes begin with '0' (see [Index Operator: Working with the Characters of a String](http://interactivepython.org/runestone/static/CS152f17/Strings/IndexOperatorWorkingwiththeCharactersofaString.html) for a visual).

 ~~~
 myString = "The quick brown fox"